 The directors receive materials for Board meetings in advance.
 Xero’s Company Secretary is responsible for supporting the effectiveness of the Board by ensuring that policies and procedures are followed and co-ordinating the completion and dispatch of the Board agenda and papers.

 All directors have access to the senior management team, including the Company Secretary, to discuss issues or obtain information on specific areas relating to items to be considered at board meetings or other areas as they consider appropriate.

 The Board, the Board Committees, and each director has the right, subject to the approval of the Chair, to seek independent professional advice at Xero’s expense to assist them to carry out their responsibilities.
 Further, the Board and Board Committees have the authority to secure the attendance at meetings of outsiders with relevant experience and expertise.

 All directors are responsible for ensuring they remain current in understanding their duties as directors.

 Deeds of Indemnity have been granted by the Company in favor of the directors in relation to potential liabilities and costs they may incur for acts or omissions in their capacity as directors.
 Directors and officers liability insurance covers the risks normally covered by such policies arising out of acts or omissions of directors and employees in their capacity as such.

 Executives regularly attend Board meetings and are also available to be contacted by directors between meetings.

-Directors who are not members of the committees may attend the committee meetings.
+Directors who are not members of the Committees may attend the Committee meetings.

 Contact our investor relations team.